jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 Let's dive in!

+---

 # Setup

-First, you need to go through an installation process.
+First, you need to go through an [installation]({% link _docs/installation.md %}) process.
 Having that, you can initialize a new Jekyll project.
 In your directory of choice, invoke the following:

 ```sh
 bundle init